elotroalex/chiens/_texts/translation.md

 - {:.sp} The Woman Reciter.

 - {:.pr.i} I was awakened from my grand dream of violet seas and chocolate earth, and I saw a small man arrive near the clove trees.
-He turned the sky black, his face a peat bog cut with dragonflies.
+He turned the sky black, his face was a peat bog cut with dragonflies.

 - {:.sp} The Man Reciter.